Best BiPAP Machines

 Do You Need a Prescription for a BiPAP Machine?

 A formal prescription from your medical provider is required to purchase a BiPAP machine.
-PAP machines are classified by the FDA as Class II medical devices, meaning they are restricted due to their ability to cause injury when used without medical supervision.
+PAP machines are classified by the U.S. Food and Drug Administration (FDA) as Class II medical devices, meaning they're restricted due to their ability to cause injury when used without medical supervision.

 Where Can You Buy a BiPAP Machine?